In this article, we’ll go over exactly what a CV is and how to make one with our step-by-step guide and examples.

 3. Open with a convincing CV summary

-4. List your relevant work experience in chronological order
+4. List your work experience in chronological order

 Your work experience section is where employers evaluate your qualifications and look for information about your achievements and previous responsibilities.